Discover what qualifications, skills and experience you need for a successful career within this highly competitive industry

 Where can I get work experience?

-Some of the larger employers in the sector, such as GSK, the Met Office and Reckitt Benckiser (RB), offer summer internships for penultimate year undergraduate students.
-Some also offer short taster experiences for first years.
-In many cases, these become talent spotting exercises for their graduate schemes.
+Some of the largest employers in the sector, such as AstraZeneca, GSK, the Met Office, Novartis, Reckitt Benckiser (RB) and the Science and Technology Facilities Council (STFC) all offer internship opportunities to students and graduates.
+Work experience schemes at such companies range from three-month summer internships to a year in industry.
+In many cases, these internships become talent spotting exercises for their graduate schemes.

 To find more work placements and internships in the science and pharmaceuticals sector, search for work experience.

-You can search for jobs in trade magazines and the specialist press, such as New Scientist, or through sector-specific recruitment agencies.
-Professional bodies such as the British Pharmacological Society (BPS) advertise graduate roles too, and also provide advice to job hunters who are looking for work.
+You can search for graduate science and pharmaceutical jobs in trade magazines and the specialist press, such as New Scientist, or through sector-specific recruitment agencies.
+Professional bodies such as the British Pharmacological Society (BPS) advertise graduate roles too and also provide advice to job hunters.

 To find jobs in the science and pharmaceuticals sector, search graduate jobs.